ChandraAddala/taskatomic-svc/README.md

 | GET: /users/:handle/projects/:id                    | Gets project for :id associated with the user :handle.
 User should be either an owner on the project or atleast have a task assigned on that project.
 | GET: /users/:handle/projects/:projectId/tasks       | Gets all tasks for project :projectId associated with the user :handle.
 User should be either an owner on the project or atleast have a task assigned on that project.
 | GET: /users/:handle/projects/:projectId/tasks/:id   | Gets task for :id of project :projectId associated with the user :handle.
 User should be either an owner on the project or atleast have a task assigned on that project.
-| POST: /users                                        | Creates a user.
+| POST: /users                                        | Creates a user and returns a http status code of 201.
+If user already exists, returns the existing user with status code of 200.
 | PUT: /users/:handle                                 | Updates a user.
 Request has to contain the complete user object (not just the fields being updated)
-| POST: /users/:handle/projects                       | Creates a project with user handle being the owner.
+| POST: /users/:handle/projects                       | Creates a project with user handle being the owner and returns a http status code of 201.
 | PUT: /users/:handle/projects/:id                    | Updates the project with :id who has :handle as the owner.
 Request has to contain the complete project object (not just the fields being updated)
-| POST: /users/:handle/projects/:projectId/tasks      | Creates a task associated with project :projectId.
+| POST: /users/:handle/projects/:projectId/tasks      | Creates a task associated with project :projectId and returns a http status code of 201.
 | PUT: /users/:handle/projects/:projectId/tasks/:id   | Updates the task wth :id belonging to the project with :projectId.
 Request has to contain the complete task object (not just the fields being updated)